psyll/Codelab/docs/db.fetch.md

 $dataFetch = $db->fetch($data);
 ```

-> You can also use fetch results automatically when calling query by setting the second parameter to `true`
+> NOTE!
+You can also use fetch results automatically when calling query by setting the second parameter to `true`
 >
 > ```php
 > $data = $db->query('SELECT * FROM users', true); // auto fetch